Why Billie Eilish Says Her New Documentary Is Hard for Her to Watch

 For Billie Eilish, her upcoming documentary is an emotional rollercoaster.

-During the Feb.
-23 episode of "The Late Show with Stephen Colbert," the "There I Am" singer discussed her doc "Billie Eilish: The World's A Little Blurry" and how authentic she was during filming--so much so that she struggled to watch it.
+During the Tuesday episode of "The Late Show with Stephen Colbert," the "There I Am" singer discussed her doc "Billie Eilish: The World's A Little Blurry" and how authentic she was during filming – so much so that she struggled to watch it.

 "I think it's important for people to know that it's not all that was going on," the Grammy Award winner explained.
 "There's a ton that isn't in there, but it's pretty much me.
 And it's kind of a huge bummer because I was super annoying then."